TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 }
 {% endhighlight %}

-The first overload will be SFINAEd out if calling `to_foo` on an instance of `T` is invalid.
-The difficulty here is that *both* overloads will be valid if the `too_foo` call is valid.
+The first overload will be SFINAEd out if calling `get_foo` on an instance of `T` is invalid.
+The difficulty here is that *both* overloads will be valid if the `get_foo` call is valid.
 For this reason, we add some dummy parameters to the overloads (`int` and `...`) to specify an order for overload resolution to follow[^2].

 [^2]: Have a look [here](https://github.com/rmartinho/flamingdangerzone/blob/master/_posts/cxx11/2013-03-11-overload-ranking.md) for a better way to do this.